Brabn/BlinkPhotoGlasses/README.md

 The master device emulates the functions of a web server.
 When you turn on several user devices on the same local network (connected to the same WiFi router), each of them opens a network connection with the master device.
 The master device records packets with time stamps from each device.
 If the packets meet a specified criterion (for example, the difference between the moment of blinking on several devices is less than a specified range), a request is sent to the corresponding devices to send a photo.
 The user device converts the photo into a data set and sends it to the server address.
 The server stores the image in memory and displays it on the screen.

-## Main system parameters for User device:
+## Main system parameters for User device

 * Main controller 		– Raspberry Pi Zero W
 * Main processor 		– 1 GGh, ARM1176JZ-F
 * Graphic processor 		– VideoCore IV	48+